Howard Maley

-Howard Edward "Red" Maley (December 6, 1921 – June 20, 1987), was an American professional football back and punter in the National Football League (NFL).
-Drafted in 1944, Maley played for two seasons from 1946 to 1947 for the Boston Yanks.
-Maley played college football at Texas–Arlington and Southern Methodist University.
+Howard Edward "Red" Maley (December 6, 1921 – June 20, 1987), was an American professional football player who was a back and punter in the National Football League (NFL).
+Selected in the 1944 NFL draft, Maley played for two seasons from 1946 to 1947 for the Boston Yanks.
+Maley played college football for the Texas–Arlington Mavericks and SMU Mustangs.

 Early life

 While growing up in Dallas, Maley played football during his time at Woodrow Wilson High School.
 His high school football coach, Wade Thompson, described Maley as "a quiet boy."

 College career

-Maley played for the Texas–Arlington Mavericks before later playing for the SMU Mustangs in 1941 and 1942.
+Maley played at the University of Texas at Arlington for the Mavericks before later playing at Southern Methodist University for the Mustangs in 1941 and 1942.
 During his time with the Mustangs, Maley was described by the Chicago Tribune as a "brilliant [...] triple threat."
 On being a triple threat, he was noted for his passing, running, and punting.
 As a sophomore, Maley sustained a "torn knee cartilage" during the 1941 season.

 His college career was interrupted by World War II, during which he spent time in the Marine Corps.
-While he was serving in the Marine Corps, he was drafted by the NFL's Brooklyn Dodgers, who would play as the Tigers during the season he was drafted.
+While he was serving in the Marine Corps, he was selected by the NFL's Brooklyn Dodgers, who would play as the Tigers during the season he was drafted.
 He later returned to SMU and during his senior year, he was the leading punter in college football.
 Wade Thompson stated, "I don't think SMU ever got all out of him that he had to give."